benmarwick/polygonoverlap/README.md

 > Australia. *Archaeology in Oceania*
 > <https://doi.org/10.1002/arco.5039>

-This package is an excerpt of code and data prepared for that paper, which was originally uploaded to
+This package is an updated exerpt of code and data prepared for that paper, which was originally uploaded to
 <https://github.com/benmarwick/Rocks-and-burials-at-Madjebebe> and
 archived at <http://dx.doi.org/10.5281/zenodo.10616>